 We moved into our one-bedroom condo unit last year during the last week of May 2019.
 It was still bare then.
-Except for a bed with a mattress, a work station, a dining table, and three chairs, our place has no other furniture nor appliances.
-We also found that I was pregnant so we had to save up for the baby.
+Except for a bed with a mattress, a work station, a dining table, and three chairs, our place had no other furniture nor appliances.
+We also found out that I was pregnant, so we had to save up for the baby.

-It’s been more than a year and we’ve learned quite a bit about condo living.
+It’s been more than a year, and we’ve learned quite a bit about condo living.
 This was our starter home – a prelude to a better nest someday.
 At least, that’s the dream.
-Before I get too sentimental, I’m going to share with you some answers to common questions we get about living in a condo.
+Before I get too sentimental, I’m going to share with you some answers to common questions we get about living in a condominium.

 What is living in a condo like?

 Our space still lacks luxurious carpets or rugs to call it “homey,” but I like how easy it is to clean and how minimalist it looks.
 I love the view from our room, too.
 Its windows are facing the mountains (and so far, no buildings have been built around it to obstruct the view).
 Best of all, almost everything we need is within walking distance and we don’t have to fix anything that doesn’t work.